TheRealRazbi/Shadow-fight-2-AI/README.md

 #### Update : Now by using the 2 new functions you can see when the rounds are paused or when the rounds just started

+#### Update : Now you can give input to the game [list of inputs is unfinished]

 ### File 2 : It's supposed to be the main file , because it will be a remade version of "Example"

+### Update : I replaced most of the variables with variables got from File1 , it needs the rest of the actions and it SHOULD work

 ### Example : working , but has no use more than an example in case I mess up the file